-You will be emailed your final ceremony information around one week before the graduation ceremony.
-This email will include further information on what you need to do on the day, including where to attend registration, your allocated seat number and your guest tickets.
+You will be emailed your final ceremony information around one to two weeks before the graduation ceremony.
+This email will confirm your ceremony time and location.

 Please ensure that you print the attachment and bring it with you to the ceremony to ensure your registration can be completed in full.